 (2): Limitations of note: sound hardware latency (>5ms), perceptual CODEC latency (>20ms), plus typical and theoretical network latency (>40ms).

-REAPER is a Digital Audio Workstation for Windows and OS X that also provides native NINJAM support, and allows you to use VST/VSTis/ReWire/MIDI hardware/etc with NINJAM.
+REAPER is a Digital Audio Workstation for Windows, OS X and Linux that also provides native NINJAM support via the "ReaNINJAM" plug-in, and allows you to use VST/VSTis/ReWire/MIDI hardware/etc with NINJAM.
 REAPER also can import NINJAM sessions directly for remixing/editing.